Important Legal Disclaimer

 - Lost growth while saving: $54,000 (8 months @ 9% annual)

-- Gained from better money position: $83,000 (avoided mortgage stress costs, bargained better price, had buffer for improvements)
+- Gained from better money position: $83,000 (avoided stress costs, bargained better price, had buffer for improvements)

 - Net benefit: $29,000 ahead compared to rushing in